Man arrested in 66-year-old's 2022 killing pleads guilty, sentenced to 20 years in prison

 Collins was 18 when the shooting happened, and at 20, he was arrested for first-degree murder, three counts of attempted first-degree murder and illegal use of weapons.

 He was booked after Jordan Anderson, 18, was taken into custody on the same charges.
+Anderson was previously arrested on first-degree murder charges for the death of three-year-old Devin Page Jr.

 Both Collins and Anderson were formally charged with one count of second-degree murder and three counts of attempted second-degree murder in December 2024.